On this Day December 6, 1877

 For Friends of the Phonograph the 1878 speculations about the phonograph's possibilities have been answered.
 Historical records and popular culture provide evidence of the phonograph's revolution and the evolution of descendent sound recording technologies.
 New possibilities, however, still exist and recorded sound's connections with human beings and popular culture continue -- innumerable and amazing.

 How amazing?
-The Voyager 1 and Voyager 2 are travelling in interstellar space each carrying a phonograph record that is Earth's "message in the bottle" and "greetings from Earth."
+The Voyager 1 and Voyager 2 are travelling in interstellar space are each carrying a phonograph record that is Earth's "message in the bottle" and "greetings from Earth."

 The birthday of the Phonograph, which on many occasions Edison called his "favorite invention" and his "baby," should be celebrated.